Nini Meyer (Chair)

 Me In 140 Characters Or Less: Whimsical & Playful; Needs To Create; FUN AS SH*T; Hostaholic & Beadaphile; Lover Of Children, Dogs & Oceans; Laugh Loud & Often!; Dig Deep In Dirt Daily!; Love Loyally

 In addition to his role as Organizational Development Specialist at Hypertherm in Lebanon, NH, Jesse has served on the Hypertherm HOPE (Philanthropy) Team for four years.
 Other focus areas for Hypertherm include supporting STEM initiatives, Employee Ownership communication and activities and serving as Positive Tracks Champion for HOPE.
-He is proud to be a weekly volunteer for the CHaD Cuddler program, working with opioid-exposed infants.
-Local roots run deep, having grown up in Vermont and settled in Sunapee, NH with wife Barbara and son Benjamin.
-He is a graduate of Johnson State College with a BFA in Writing and the Upper Valley Educators Institute with Secondary School teaching certification.
+Local roots run deep, having grown up in Vermont and settled in Sunapee, New Hampshire with wife Barbara and son Benjamin.
+He is proud to be an elected member of the Sunapee School Board and graduate of Johnson State College with a BFA in Writing and the Upper Valley Educators Institute with Secondary School teaching certification.
 Adventures to feed a love of travel have included China, India, Brazil, Singapore, Trinidad & Tobago, Jamaica and hitchhiking across Kenya while in the Peace Corps.
 Being a late-comer to skiing at 41 has not impeded a happy obsession with it.
 He can be found on the slopes of Mt.
 Sunapee hiking with his family in the summer and fall and every weekend in the winter as a volunteer Ambassador.

 Me In 140 Characters Or Less: Seeks Out Of Those Willing To Fail.
 Optimist.
 Husband.
 Father.
 Hiker.
 Skier.
 Runner.
 Teamwork + Care = Joy.
 Usually Laughing.
 Durable.